 - The OECD Development Assistance Committee (DAC) Network on Gender Equality, GENDERNET is the only international forum where experts from DAC development co-operation agencies and foreign ministries meet to define common approaches in support of gender equality and women’s rights.
 Each year GENDERNET publishes data for each individual DAC member on their aid in support of gender equality, as well as thematic analysis in topical areas of development co-operation.

 - The OECD Development Centre's Social Institutions and Gender Index (SIGI) measures discrimination against women in social institutions (formal and informal laws, social norms, and practices) across 160 countries.
 The next edition of the SIGI will be released in late 2018 and will include updated country files, an actualised Gender, Institutions and Development Database and new SIGI ranking, extend country coverage to 180 countries, new indicators and methodological revisions.
 See also recent SIGI publications:

 - Wikigender now includes a new strong focus on the SDGs, gender statistics and leading trends in gender and development.
 The online collaborative platform is also available in French, making it the only one of its kind for the Francophone community.

-- The OECD/INFE International Survey of Adult Financial Literacy Competencies published in October 2016 revealed that women have less financial knowledge than men in 19 out of 30 participating countries and economies around the world.
+- The OECD/INFE International Survey of Adult Financial Literacy Competencies showed that women have less financial knowledge than men in 19 out of 30 participating countries and economies around the world.

 - Health at a Glance presents a wide range of indicators on gender differences in health, including in life expectancy, specific causes of death (including cardiovascular diseases and cancer), self-reported health status, smoking and obesity.
 Health at a Glance: Europe 2016 and Health at a Glance: Asia/Pacific 2016 are also available.

-- Going Digital: The Future of Work for Women discusses the possible impact of digitalisation on women and men, and proposes a range of policies to ensure that technological change supports a closing, and not a widening, of gender gaps (Policy Brief, 8-page .pdf, July 2017)
+- The Policy Brief Going Digital: The Future of Work for Women discusses the possible impact of digitalisation on women and men, and proposes a range of policies to ensure that technological change supports a closing, and not a widening, of gender gaps.
+(July 2017)

-- In September 2016 Taxation & Skills will be released which will focus on the financial incentives for men and women to invest in skills over the lifecycle, and on how tax systems can do more to encourage skills investment.
+- Taxation and Skills focuses on the financial incentives for men and women to invest in skills over the lifecycle, and on how tax systems can do more to encourage skills investment.